tock/book/src/course/thread-tutorials/encrypted-sensor-data/overview.md

 We will first introduce Thread Networking, a popular IoT wireless networking protocol and demonstrate Tock's support for OpenThread.
-Using our now networked device, we will then leverage Tock's security guarantees and ability to provide a root of trust that can securely store our encryption key and determine if received data is properly signed.
+Using our now networked device, we will then leverage Tock's security guarantees and ability to provide a root of trust that can securely store our encryption key and decrypt .

 ## Hardware Notes